BrandenEK/Blasphemous.ModdingAPI/README.md

     // Whether or not the item will add percent completion to the save file protected override bool AddToPercentCompletion => false;

-    // Whether or not an extra item slot should be added to the inventory for this tiems protected override bool AddInventorySlot => true;
+    // Whether or not an extra item slot should be added to the inventory for this item protected override bool AddInventorySlot => true;

     // Whether or not the item should be given when starting a new save file